jadabrenon/latin102portfolio/quiz1.md

 Translate (only) the italicized verb forms into Latin.
 E.g., if you were given “Hercules saw Deianira,” you could translate saw with vidit.

 1. Centaurs are being *killed* by Hercules.
 (Use the present tense) - interficiuntur
 2. Centaurs *were being killed* by Hercules.
-(Use the imperfect tense) - ❌ *Use same stem as in  question, but modify for imperfect*
+(Use the imperfect tense) - ❌ *Use same stem as in  question, but modify for imperfect* Interficiebantur
 3. Centaurs were *killed* by Hercules.
 (Use the perfect tense) -  interfecti sunt
 4. When Hercules *killed* the Centaurs, he carried off Deianira.
 (Emphasize the *circumstance*, not the *timing*, of what Hercules did.) interfecisset
 5. At the moment when Deianira *saw* Hercules’ garment burst into flames, she realized the Centaur had lied to her. - vidit